Acrylic:‘Roses, sea thrift and a castle’

-Who would expect Roses side-by-side with Sea Thrift, a castle and a beach all within the one painting?
+Who would expect Roses side-by-side with Sea Thrift, a castle, and a beach in the one painting?

 - Medium: acrylic

 While I was there that Summer, I was especially taken by the wide variety of grasses on the banks, and threaded through the dunes.

 Bamburgh Castle, of course, sits in the distance with its distinctive profile from this angle.
 It's instantly recognisable once you've been.

 Staying for an intense week of painting at Bamburgh produced many paintings – a lot of them are in my Bamburgh Collection.

 This painting begs to be made into a more finished work of art in oil in my studio.
 It's on my (long) list of paintings to do.
 I have a felling it might be one I'll want to keep for myself, though.